-Rev. Mushin Deb Wood was one of jion Postal's most longstanding students, beginning their steady practice together in 1982.
+Rev. JiZan Mushin Deb Wood was one of Jion Postal's most longstanding students, beginning their steady practice together in 1982.
 She has supported the growth of the sangha through the following three decades and was priest ordained by Jion in 2010.
-Deb supervises the physical maintenance of the Zen Center.

 The overall administrative needs of the Center are overseen by the Empty Hand Zen Center Board of Directors.
 The current members of the Board are:

 Practice at Empty Hand is informed and inspired by the teaching and example of our deceased Founding Teacher, Jion Susan Postal.

 Susan entered Buddhist practice in 1970.
 Originally practicing in the Dzogchen tradition, she began Zen studies at the Zen Community of New York in 1980.
 In 1987, she continued under the guidance of Maurine Myo-on Stuart and was ordained by her as Zen Priest in 1988.